 - Family history of anxiety or mental illness

-Some substances, for example caffeine, may also produce or provoke anxiety.
+Some substances, such as caffeine, for example, may also produce or provoke anxiety.

 Anxiety Symptoms and Signs

-Symptoms and signs will differ depending on the person and the type of anxiety they are experiencing.
+Symptoms and signs of anxiety will differ depending on the person and the type of anxiety they are experiencing.

 Some of the more common symptoms include:

 - Thoughts or beliefs that are hard to control and will not go away.
-These thoughts make you feel restless, on-edge, and can get worse over time.
+These thoughts make you feel restless or on edge and can get worse over time.

 Do I Have Anxiety?